 first two of the above themes, whereas the second half of the semester

-will be devoted to the coverage of the third of the above themes.
+will be devoted to the coverage of the other two themes.